 Handle sold separately.

-Lead-time is 6 weeks.
+Lead-time is currently 5 weeks.
 Ships FedEx Freight, curbside delivery (3-4 business days).

 You have the option to customize the style of this door.
 If you provide us with the details, we can send you a formal bid for an upcoming project.
 Simply send us a description or an image of the door you want built.
 Feel free to call or email us to place an order with a sales rep.